 Proxy Energy Bid/Offer Curve extension for DC-Coupled Resources when the Energy Bid/Offer Curve does not cover the full range, from LSL (can be negative) to HSL, will follow the same rules as that of an Single Model ESR.

-DC-Coupled Resource RUC Capacity Short Calculations (Two options are described below.)
+DC-Coupled Resource RUC Capacity Short Calculations

-Option 1:

-The capacity credit for DC-Coupled Resources be based on their COP HSL similar to how it is calculated for other Energy Storage Resources (ESRs).

-The COP HSL values for DC-Coupled Resources shall be set to the Short-Term Photo Voltaic Power Forecast (STPPF) [50% probability of exceedance forecast], or the Short-Term Wind Power Forecast (STWPF) [50% probability of exceedance forecast], with the option for the QSE to increase or decrease the HSL values.
-The HSL values of the DC-Coupled Resource could be decreased due to the QSE’s lower expectation from the WGR or PVGR or it could be increased due to the QSE’s expectation of the battery’s availability and capability to inject power to the grid.

-Option 2:

 For each RUC snapshot, and at the end of the adjustment period, identify how much (if any) the QSE increased the COP HSL above the Short-Term Photo Voltaic Power Forecast (STPPF) or the Short-Term Wind Power Forecast (STWPF) [50% probability of exceedance forecast].

-For the purposes of determining the capacity credit of the DC-Coupled Resource for the RUC Capacity Short calculation, add the quantity from step 1 above to the Wind-powered Generation Resource Production Potential (WGRPP) [80% probability of exceedance], or the Photovoltaic Generation Resource Production Potential (PVGRPP) [80% probability of exceedance forecast].
+For the purposes of determining the capacity credit of the DC-Coupled Resource for the RUC Capacity Short calculation, add the quantity from step 1 above to the Wind-powered Generation Resource Production Potential (WGRPP) [80% probability of exceedance], or the PhotoVoltaic Generation Resource Production Potential (PVGRPP) [80% probability of exceedance forecast].

 Unlike the treatment of Intermittent Renewable Resources (IRRs), whose Resource capacity is only determined at the RUC snapshot, the capacity credit for DC-Coupled Resources will be determined at both the snapshot and the end of adjustment period.